UNO COLLEGE OF COMMUNICATION, FINE ARTS & MEDIA

 PRE-ADVISING ARRANGEMENT (PROSPECTIVE STUDENTS)

-- We have two advisors who will meet with prospective students to go over program information, give tours of our facilities, complete a worksheet with transfer equivalencies and answer questions about transferring to CFAM.
+- We have two advisers who will meet with prospective students to go over program information, give tours of our facilities, complete a worksheet with transfer equivalencies and answer questions about transferring to CFAM.

 - We will not meet with students on a quarterly or semester by semester basis UNTIL they are admitted to our college/UNO.

 - Depending on the time of year, it might take a few days or weeks before we are able to schedule an appointment with a prospective student (October/November & March/April are our heavy advising months).

 - What to bring: unofficial transcripts with course #’s & grades, syllabi may be required to accept some transfer courses.
 Writing samples or samples of work may be necessary for admission to some major courses.

 - MPE - Math placement is required unless student has passed Intermediate Algebra or above or has an ACT Math subscore of 19 or above (good for 5 years)

 - EPPE - English placement is required unless a student has passed English Composition at another institution

 - PPST – required before K-12 students can enter the Teacher Prep Program.